 I’m using a lot of terms here that you may think you’ve seen at other places like say, Costco.
 Now I love Costco, in fact, here is a list of my favorite healthy staples from Costco.
 That being said, Costco is undoubtedly cheaper because the quality is NOT THE SAME.
 That goes for a lot of other places you can get meat as well.

-Costco Grass-fed Beef – is not 100% grass-fed and grass-finished, but ButcherBox is.
-That means that it might be grass-fed, but that doesn’t mean they are pasture-centered (they give grass pellets instead of letting them roam.)
-And if it isn’t 100% grass-finished they still fatten them up with corn and soy at the end, this practice limits the health benefits you should get from 100% grass-fed & grass-finished meat.
-Costco near us doesn’t even sell grass-fed beef, in any capacity, anyways.
+Costco Grass-fed Beef - is not 100% grass-fed and grass-finished, but ButcherBox is.
+That means that it might be grass-fed, but that doesn't mean they are pasture-centered (they give grass pellets instead of letting them roam.)
+And if it isn't 100% grass-finished, they still fatten them up with corn and soy at the end.
+This practice limits the health benefits you should get from 100% grass-fed & grass-finished meat.
+Costco near us doesn't even sell grass-fed beef in any capacity.
+They do have organic, but that is not the same as organic.
+In fact, 100% grass fed beef will not be organic because the ranchers can not guarantee the wild grass is organic because they dont' 100% control it.
+(My Costco now carries 100% grassfed burgers in the frozen section.)

-Costco Organic Chicken – is usually (varies by location) not GAP -3 Certified like ButcherBox organic chicken is*.
-This may not make a huge difference in nutrition, but it does make a difference in animal welfare standards.
-GAP stands for the Global Animal Partnership and their certified labeling program ensures that animals are raised without the use of antibiotics, added hormones, or animal by-products.
-The number stands for how closely the environment mimics the animal’s natural habitat.
+Costco Organic Chicken - is usually (varies by location) not GAP -3 Certified like ButcherBox organic chicken is*.
+This may not make a huge difference in nutrition, but it does affect animal welfare standards.
+GAP stands for the Global Animal Partnership, and its certified labeling program ensures that animals are raised without the use of antibiotics, added hormones, or animal by-products.
+The number indicates how closely the environment mimics the animal's natural habitat.

 Costco Pork – I haven’t seen any natural or pasture-centered options at our Costco.
 We don’t even have uncured bacon at our Costco, I know my in-laws had it in California, but we don’t.
 ButcherBox offers heritage breed pigs who have access to the outdoors with bedding in OPEN barns, plus a nutritious diet.
 Moreover, their pork products, like bacon, aren’t cured or stuffed with a bunch of fillers like carcinogenic nitrates.